hvak/hvak.github.io/_pages/about.md

   - /about.html
 ---

 I'm Hersh Vakharia and I'm currently pursuing a Master's degree in Robotics at the University of Michigan.
-I earned my Bachelor's degree in Computer Engineering with a minor in Mathematics from University of Michigan in 2022.
+I received Bachelor's degree in Computer Engineering with a minor in Mathematics from University of Michigan in 2022.

-My research interests include: perception, sensor fusion, SLAM, and state estimation.
+My research interested include: perception/sensing, SLAM, and explainable AI.